muradhossain1/muradhossain1/README.md

 ###

-<p align="left">I'm a passionate Full-Stack Developer.
+<p align="left">I'm a passionate MERN Stack Developer.
 As a dedicated web developer, I specialize in building scalable and interactive web applications using React, Node.js, Express.js, and MongoDB.</p>

 ###